Jesterhearts/hop-hash/README.md

 - **16-Way Hopscotch Hashing**: Each entry is stored within a "neighborhood" of 16 slots from its initial bucket.
 This ensures that probe sequences are short and bounded.
 - **16-Entry Buckets**: The table is organized into 16-entry buckets, a structure amenable to SIMD optimizations.
-Each bucket is 16-byte aligned, and entries are associated with an 8-bit tag (derived from the hash) for fast filtering during lookups, minimizing expensive key comparisons.
+Entries are associated with a 7-bit tag (derived from the hash, inspired by SwissTable/Hashbrown) for fast filtering during lookups, minimizing expensive key comparisons.
 - **SIMD-Accelerated Lookups**: On `x86_64` architectures with SSE2 support, the implementation uses SIMD instructions to compare 16 tags in parallel.
 This allows for the rapid elimination of non-matching entries.
 A scalar fallback is provided for non-SIMD platforms.